Careers360 Logo

 This Story also Contains

-A polar molecule is a molecule when one end of the molecule is partially positive, while the other end is partially negative.
+A polar molecule is a molecule in which one end becomes partially positive while the other end becomes partially negative.
+This occurs because of the unequal sharing of electrons between atoms having different electronegativities.
 A diatomic molecule which contains a polar covalent bond in between two hetero atoms, such as HF, is considered to be a polar molecule.
 The two electrically charged regions (positive and negative) on both ends of the bond of the molecule are called poles.
 A molecule containing two such poles is termed a dipole.
 Hydrogen fluoride is an example of a dipole.
 The formation of dipole results from an unequal distribution of electron cloud density throughout the bond between two atoms of the molecule.

 1652340303937